Montreal-Quakers/website/_pages/donate.md

 * Supporting the work of Canadian Yearly Meeting
 * Purchasing pamphlets and books for Montreal Meeting
 * Travel expenses for speakers and delegates
-* Donations to worthy causes approved by the Religious Society of Friends (Quakers), Montreal Meeting for Worship for Business.
+* Donations to worthy causes approved by the meeting for Worship for Business.

 Thank you for your consideration.